 Quarantine regulations for VHF

 In Australia, the VHF viruses are considered 'quarantinable' diseases.
-Anyone entering Australia who is suspected or diagnosed with VHF will be placed under quarantine in a specialised medical facility.
-The authorities will then track down any known casual or close contacts to ensure that the infection is not spread.
+Anyone entering Australia who is suspected of having, or is diagnosed with, VHF will be placed under quarantine in a specialised medical facility.
+The authorities will then trace any known casual or close contacts to ensure that the infection is not spread.

 Where to get help